krismuniz/dat-utils/README.md

 deepWriteFile(archive, path, data[, options])
 ```

-Deep-writes a file to an archive, regardless of directory-tree shape.
+Deep-writes a file to an archive, creates parent directories as needed.

 ##### Example